ncase/blog/src/posts/back-to-the-future-with-rss.md

 ## <a id="how"></a> How does RSS work?

-Unlike newsletters where give each publisher your email (and they may abuse that trust), RSS works on a "don't call me, I'll call you" policy.
+Unlike newsletters where you give each publisher your email (and they may abuse that trust), RSS works on a "don't call me, I'll call you" policy.

 An RSS feed is a text file on a website.
 It's just a bunch of posts – no tracking or "personalization" – like a printed newspaper: